williaz/TechRefresher/AWS.md

     - pay only for what you use
 - Kinesis Data Analytics
   - process and analyze real-time, steaming data
-  - running SQL queries conitnuously on data
+  - running SQL queries continuously on data
   - transformation
   - Benefits:
     - real-time processing